 - Focus Groups: Group discussions with service delivery staff or customers who have received program services.

 Observations and Inspections

-- On-Site Observation: Observation of all aspects of program implementation including outreach, recruitment, intake, scheduling, service delivery, and follow-up.
+- On-Site Observations: Observation of all aspects of program implementation including outreach, recruitment, intake, scheduling, service delivery, and follow-up.

-- On-site Inspection: Post service inspection of work delivered by the program and interviews with program recipients.
+- On-Site Inspections: Post service inspection of work delivered by the program and interviews with program recipients.

 Process Evaluation Outputs

 - Documentation of goals, mandate, and funding for the program

 - Documentation of program administration roles and responsibilities

 - Assessment of the feasibility of program protocols